Leonard Matlovich: Activism

 In March 1974, previously unaware of the organized gay movement, he read an interview in the Air Force Times with gay activist Frank Kameny, who had counseled several gay people in the military over the years.
-He contacted Kameny, who told him he had long been looking for a gay service member with a perfect record to create a test case to challenge the military's ban on gays.
+He contacted Kameny, who told him he had long been looking for a gay service member with a perfect record to create a test case to challenge the military's ban on gay people.
 Four months later, he met with Kameny at the longtime activist's Washington, D.C. home.
 After several months of discussion with Kameny and ACLU attorney David Addlestone during which they formulated a plan, he hand-delivered a letter to his Langley AFB commanding officer on March 6, 1975.
 When his commander asked, "What does this mean?"
 Matlovich replied, "It means Brown versus the Board of Education" – a reference to the 1954 landmark Supreme Court case outlawing racial segregation in public schools.

 Perhaps the most painful aspect of the whole experience for Matlovich was his revelation to his parents.
 He told his mother by telephone.
 She was so stunned she refused to tell Matlovich's father.
 Her first reaction was that God was punishing her for something she had done, even if her Roman Catholic faith would not have sanctioned that notion.
 Then, she imagined that her son had not prayed enough or had not seen enough psychiatrists.
 His father finally found out by reading it in the newspaper, after his challenge became public knowledge on Memorial Day 1975 through an article on the front page of The New York Times and that evening's CBS Evening News with Walter Cronkite.
 Matlovich recalled, "He cried for about two hours."
 After that, he told his wife that, "If he can take it, I can take it."